jakesant/gog_apt/README.md

 In the *Models* folder you will find Pytorch model checkpoints for each model.

+In the *visualizations* folder you will find visualizations generated with these notebooks and the [Netron tool](https://github.com/lutzroeder/netron)

 In Helper.py you will find some visualization functions.

 Please run ```pip install -r requirements.txt``` before using these notebooks.